EmilRamsvik/Digital-Garden/content/Books/Book Reviews/History/The World for Sale.md

 - The amount of commodities that a country consumes is, for the most part, a function of two factors: the number of people in the country, and their income.
 The relationship with commodity demand isn’t a straight line, however.

-- As long as a country remains relatively poor, with annual per capita income below about $4,000, people spend most of their income on the basics they need to survive: food, clothes and housing.
+- As long as a country remains relatively poor, with annual per capita income below about USD 4,000, people spend most of their income on the basics they need to survive: food, clothes and housing.

-- As long as a country remains relatively poor, with annual per capita income below about $4,000, people spend most of their income on the basics they need to survive: food, clothes and housing.
+- As long as a country remains relatively poor, with annual per capita income below about USD 4,000, people spend most of their income on the basics they need to survive: food, clothes and housing.
 What’s more, the governments of poor countries don’t have the money to make major investments in commodity-intensive public infrastructure, such as power plants and railways.

-- Once a nation’s income rises above roughly $18,000–$20,000 per capita, households spend any extra income on services that require relatively small amounts of commodities: better education and health, recreation and entertainment.
+- Once a nation’s income rises above roughly USD 18,000–USD 20,000 per capita, households spend any extra income on services that require relatively small amounts of commodities: better education and health, recreation and entertainment.

 - Commodity trading would soon supplant sports as the main focus of Glasenberg’s time and energy.
 Still, he ran the New York marathon in 1994, aged thirty-seven, in the respectable time of 3 hours, 34 minutes, and continued to compete in triathlons in Switzerland into his fifties.